pocketpixels/PhotoAppLink/README.md

     NSURL* launchURL = [launchOptions objectForKey:UIApplicationLaunchOptionsURLKey];
     if (launchURL != nil) {
-        // In iOS4 and later application:handleOpenURL: or application:openURL:sourceApplication:annotation
+        // application:handleOpenURL: or application:openURL:sourceApplication:annotation are invoked
-        // are invoked after this method returns.
+        // after this method returns to handle the URL and perform additional setup }
-        // However in iOS3 this does not happen, so we have to call our URL handler manually here. if ([[[UIDevice currentDevice] systemVersion] floatValue] < 4.0f) {
-            return [self handleURL:launchURL];
-        }
-    }
     else {
         // normal launch from Springboard